Kristine Bunch (Photo: Jennifer Linzer)

 On June 9, 1998, the Indiana Supreme Court affirmed the murder conviction — citing the presence of a heavy petroleum distillate in several locations — but vacated the arson conviction on double jeopardy grounds.

 Kristine's family retained an Indianapolis attorney, Hilary Bowe Ricks, who filed a petition for post-conviction relief with Judge Westhafer in 2006.
-A few months later, Betsy Marks, a supporter of Kristine's, wrote the Center on Wrongful Convictions requesting assistance.
-Dan Tran, a CWC volunteer from Suffolk University Law School, read Betsy's letter, saw immediately that Kristine's innocence claim might have merit, and referred the request to CWC staff attorney Jane Raley.
+A few months later, Betsy Marks, a supporter of Kristine's, wrote to the Center on Wrongful Convictions requesting assistance; her letter was referred to CWC staff attorney Jane Raley.

 After discussing the case with Hilary Ricks and reading the trial transcript, Jane approached three fire forensic experts — Jamie McAllister, John DeHaan, and John Malooly — who concurred in the view that the arson testimony presented by the prosecution at Kristine's trial in all likelihood had been wrong.
 Jane and CWC staff counsel Karen Daniel agreed to join Hilary in representing Kristine.

 One of the first things they did was subpoena ATF files on the original investigation.
-In response, the ATF surrendered previously undisclosed documents showing that — contrary to the trial testimony of William Kinard, the ATF analyst — no heavy petroleum distillate had been found in the bedroom.
-No HPD, as it was known in ATF shorthand, was found anywhere in the trailer.
-Kerosene had been found only in the living room, where there was an innocent explanation for its presence: The family had used a kerosene heater in the living room during winter months, and when filling it sometimes spilled kerosene on the floor.
+In response, the ATF surrendered previously undisclosed documents showing that — contrary to the trial testimony of William Kinard, the ATF analyst — no heavy petroleum distillate had been found in the bedroom, or indeed anywhere in the trailer.
+Kerosene had been found only in the living room, where there was an innocent explanation for its presence: the family had used a kerosene heater in the living room during winter months, and when filling it sometimes spilled kerosene on the floor.
 The critical sample in Tony's bedroom was completely negative.

 Because Kinard's trial testimony that a liquid accelerant had been found in both the bedroom and living room left an inescapable impression that the fire had been set, the ATF documents were highly exculpatory.
 Yet they had been withheld from Kristine's trial counsel in violation of the U.S. Supreme Court's 1963 decision in Brady v.
 Maryland requiring prosecutors to turn over exculpatory materials to defense lawyers prior to trial.